sabintiwari/ClientServer/README.md

 To run the program, first run the server program with the port and the records filename, like so:
 >```server 3000 Records.txt```

-Once the server is running and waiting for requests, the client can be run in two ways:
-1. User interactive terminal program by passing two arguments (address and port):
+Once the server is running and waiting for requests, run the client by passing three arguments (address, port, and filename):
->```client localhost 3000```

-2. Run a batch transactions file by passing three arguments (address, port, and filename):
->```client localhost 3000 transactions.txt```
+>```client localhost 3000 Transactions.txt```